Ensuring Equal Opportunities for All

 The hybrid workplace is the future of the office because of its numerous benefits and advantages.
 However, hybridity is also inextricably tied to power as it creates power differences between and within teams due to varied access to resources and relationships.
 These differences not only damage the individual experience but also affect team cohesion, impede collaboration, and ultimately reduce productivity and performance.

 So, what to do about it?
 There must be active intervention on behalf of managers and other leadership members to manage hybridity positioning and hybridity competence which together determine hybrid-driven power dynamics.

-Hybridity results in a wider range of positionalities than entirely in-office or remote work scenarios.
+Hybridity results on a broader spectrum than entirely in-office or remote work scenarios.
 Access to resources and visibility are both key sources of power and influence that are significantly determined by one’s position.

 Employees who work in-office have a significant advantage in this regard as they can easily take advantage of the technology and infrastructure offered by the office space and can access information faster.
 The quality of this information is also typically better for those on-site as it is more current and diverse in scope, providing an edge and an ‘inside scoop’ which ultimately helps them keep up and perform better than those working remotely.

 Remote workers are also usually the last to get updates and receive important information as distribution must happen with more effort and intention, which usually pushes it down the priority list or at least necessitates several messengers along the way.
 These drawbacks can impact one’s ability to perform and display one’s competence.